tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

-# Configuration for all analyses #
+# Analysis Configuration Reference

-Note: this howto uses the world "iterable" as an umbrella term for what could be a json array defined in square brackets, or if you are defining your configuration in Python code, could be any kind of Python iterable, including but not limited to a list or a tuple.
+Note: this reference uses the world "iterable" as an umbrella term for what could be a json array defined in square brackets, or if you are defining your configuration in Python code, could be any kind of Python iterable, including but not limited to a list or a tuple.

 ## Plots